Start the Journey

 Explore the Process of Creating a Solid Wood Slice Dining Table, a live Edge Coffee Table, an Outdoor Table, and more.

 Thank you for your interest in ordering a custom made live edge hardwood table from The Old Silverado Trail.
-These tables are hand made by Eugene Justus in Napa Valley from California claro walnut and other beautiful hardwoods.
+These tables are hand made by Eugene Justus from California claro walnut and other beautiful hardwoods.
 They are designed for those who appreciate custom made quality.
 Our goal is to provide you with beautiful tables, from a solid wood slice dining table to a table for your office, and other furnishings that enrich your business or living environment.

 The first, very important step, is a meeting with you to discuss your decor, preferences, vision and furnishing requirements.
 Eugene will meet with you to discuss the types of wood, finishes and other details to ensure the finished product is what you desire.
 He will modify the initial design, if needed before the contract is provided.